An Air Conditioner Cools A Room Using Which Method

 The Role of Fans and Air Circulation

 While the refrigeration cycle is the core process, fans play a crucial supporting role.
-An indoor fan circulates the air cooled by the evaporator coil throughout the room, ensuring even temperature distribution.
+So an indoor fan circulates the air cooled by the evaporator coil throughout the room, ensuring even temperature distribution.
 An outdoor fan aids in the heat dissipation process by blowing air across the condenser coil, promoting efficient heat transfer to the external environment.
 The effectiveness of the cooling system is heavily reliant on efficient airflow both inside and outside the unit.

 Types of Air Conditioners and their Cooling Methods